-Lack of Adequate Regulatory Mechanisms
+Lack of Adequate Regulatory Mechanisms a Threat

-The draft rule notes that much of the habitat loss is historic and that changed conditions prevent the regeneration of suitable habitat in many areas.
-However, the draft also notes that there is also ongoing degradation and habitat loss, and that these impacts "are anticipated to continue for decades to come."
+The draft rule noted that much of the habitat loss is historic and that changed conditions prevent the regeneration of suitable habitat in many areas.
+However, the draft also points out that there is also ongoing degradation and habitat loss, and that these impacts "are anticipated to continue for decades to come."

 This is of great concern and points to the urgent need for new management standards and regulatory mechanisms to end this ongoing degradation and habitat loss.
-The draft notes that a significant number of federal agencies are involved in decisions affecting land and water management in cuckoo habitat including the U.S. Fish and Wildlife Service, U.S. Army Corps of Engineers, U.S. Environmental Protection Agency, Federal Energy Regulatory Committee, U.S.D.A.
+A significant number of federal agencies are involved in decisions affecting land and water management in cuckoo habitat including the U.S. Fish and Wildlife Service, U.S. Army Corps of Engineers, U.S. Environmental Protection Agency, Federal Energy Regulatory Committee, U.S.D.A.
 Forest Service, Bureaus of Reclamation and Land Management, and the Federal Highway Administration.
+These federals agencies should be encouraged to develop Section 7(a)(1) conservation plans to benefit Yellow-billed Cuckoos in areas that they manage or permit.
+Proactive conservation planning under section 7(a)(1) will help reduce the need from confrontational or extreme Section 7(a)(2) consultations if conditions continue to deteriorate.

-And while the draft rule details historic and ongoing degradation and habitat loss that in part resulted from the collective decisions made by these federal agencies, it does not identify the lack of adequate regulatory mechanisms as a theat.
+And while the draft rule detailed historic and ongoing degradation and habitat loss that in part resulted from the collective decisions made by these federal agencies, it did not identify the lack of adequate regulatory mechanisms as a threat factor.
 The evidence indicates the lack of adequate regulatory mechanisms has in part caused and continues to contribute to the habitat loss and degradation that FWS has identified as the most serious threat to the species.